wentelteefje/ptask/blockchain-basics.md

 ## State transitions and conflicts

-At any point in time, the blockchain has a current internal state.
 As inbound transactions are executed, they result in changes to state so the blockchain must transition from its current state to a new state.
 However, there can be multiple valid transitions that would result in different future states, and the blockchain must select a single state transition that can be agreed upon.
 To agree on the state after a transition, all operations within a blockchain must be deterministic.